akberg/procedural_planets/README.md

 * Types of sphere: UV, normalized, spherified cube, spherified pyramid, fibonacci, icosphere
 * Merging VAOs to save draw calls?
 Subdividing a cube potentially creates many meshes to draw
 * Terrain: Cube marching, or noise texture mapped to sphere
+    * Noise texture applied to vertices.
+Try porting cubesphere generation and noise generation to compute shader
-* Optionally extend to a little solar system
+* Optionally extend to a little solar system, let planets have fixed orbits
-* Collision detection to allow for a player to land on the planet
+* Collision detection to allow for a player to land on the planet (use `length(player_pos - planet_pos) > length(noise(vertex))`)
 * Lighting: A sun, could try to add an atmosphere
 * Particles: stones, trees
 * Controller: A spaceship mesh
-* Skybox: stars and ambient light
+* Skybox: stars and ambient light.
+Implicit geometry: draw closest planet from vertex buffer, and draw all other objects on skybox from noise parameters and SDF.

 Online resources